ADGEfficiency/hacking-medium-headlines/notes.md

 Classification or regression?
 - classification using naive bayes

-# TODO
+Need to check for duplicates!!!

-Manually check the number of articles for each page
+CHANGE DIRS TO PATHLIB!!!